-The best way to add more water to your diet is to simply eat foods that naturally have a lot of water in them and below are some examples of foods that are high in water...
+The best way to add more water to your diet is to simply eat foods that have a lot of water in them, and below are some examples of foods that are high in water...

-Almost all of the problems with water today is the result of pollution that has been going on since the "Industrial Revolution" and the water that comes out of a spring is often thousands of years old and is the most pristine water that you can find in nature.
+Almost all of the problems with water today is the result of pollution that has been going on since the "Industrial Revolution", and the water that comes out of a spring can be thousands of years old and is usually the best drinking water you can find in nature.

 Springs that are located in public areas (such as parks) are usually tested for water quality on a regular basis, and you can also do your own independent testing by purchasing one of the many spring water testing kits that are on the market.
 So if you live near a spring that is free of contaminants and free of cost I would strongly recommend that you gather up some glass bottles and start using "Spring Water" as your main source of drinking water.